Information about Titanium

 Why use it in Medical Devices?

-For centuries the traditional hand held surgical instruments have been made from stainless steel.
-As the demand for titanium grew in the 1960’s due to the growth in the aerospace industry the owner of Duckworth & Kent had a meeting with a metallurgist who advised the company to consider titanium alloy (Ti 6Al-4V).
-Duckworth & Kent saw the advantages of working with this modern metal, and moved away from manufacturing in steel.
-The new material proved to be very well suited to the requirements for surgical instrumentation, offering advantages such as no oxidation, non magnetic, lightweight and yet extremely durable.
-The new metal required new techniques in manufacturing and Duckworth & Kent began to learn how to work with titanium as it was very different from manufacturing in steel.
+For centuries traditional hand held surgical instruments have been made from stainless steel.
+In the 1960’s, the aerospace industry embraced the benefits of titanium alloy and in the 1970’s a metallurgist advised the owner of Duckworth & Kent to consider titanium alloy (Ti 6Al-4V).
+Duckworth & Kent saw the advantages of working with this modern metal and moved away from manufacturing in steel.
+The new material proved to be very well suited to the requirements for surgical instrumentation, offering advantages such as no oxidation, non-magnetic , lightweight and yet extremely durable.
+The new metal required new techniques in manufacturing and Duckworth & Kent began to learn how to work with titanium alloy.
 Duckworth & Kent soon became a specialist in titanium manufacturing, pushing the metal to its limits to produce some of the finest, delicate and precise medical devices.
-Today Duckworth & Kent is regarded as one of the pioneers in titanium medical devices, and a world specialist in manufacturing from the metal.
+Today Duckworth & Kent is regarded as one of the pioneers in titanium medical devices and a world specialist in manufacturing from titanium.

 Titanium is naturally grey in colour, but our products come in a variety of colours.
 There are no dyes or paints in the colouring process, instead we change the properties of the surface of the titanium.
 The process is called anodising, where the titanium product is submerged in a electrolytic solution and electricity is applied.
 This creates a reaction with the titanium surface which changes the way light reflects back giving the illusion of colour.
 Blue is the most common colour, as it helps reduce the glare from microscope lights.